RKKY interaction in graphene: RKKY interaction

-Notice that we have ignored the terms proportional to ${\bf S}_i^2$ and ${\bf S}_j^2$, because they are irrelevant for our calculation of the effective interaction between the adatoms spins.
+Our consideration is based on the perturbation theory for the thermodynamic potential \cite{abrikosov}.
+The correction to the thermodynamic potential due to interaction is where the $S$--matrix is given by the equation Writing down ${\bf s}_i$ in the second quantization representation the second order term of the expansion with respect to the interaction is Notice that we have ignored the terms proportional to ${\bf S}_i^2$ and ${\bf S}_j^2$, because they are irrelevant for our calculation of the effective interaction between the adatoms spins.

 Leaving aside the question about the spin structure of the two--particle Green's function standing in the r.h.s. of Eq. (\ref{omega}) (for interacting electrons), further on we assume that the electrons are non--interacting.
-This will allow us to use Wick theorem and present the correlator from Eq. (\ref{omega}) in the form
+This will allow us to use Wick theorem and present the correlator from Eq. (\ref{omega}) in the form where is the Matsubara Green's function \cite{abrikosov}.
+We can connect ${\cal G}_{\beta\gamma}$ with the Green's function of spinless electron Presence of delta-symbols allows to perform summation with respect to spin indices in Eq. (\ref{omega}) which gives where is the free electrons static real space spin susceptibility.